 Cheapest non-owner car insurance companies in Kentucky

-Auto-Owners offers the cheapest non-owner car insurance rates in Kentucky at an average cost of $8 per month, based on CarInsurance.com’s analysis.
-Other than Auto-Owners, State Farm and Shelter Insurance also have cheap non-owner insurance premiums.
+CarInsurance.com’s analysis shows that Auto-Owners offers the most affordable non-owner car insurance rates in Kentucky, at $8 per month.
+Other insurers like State Farm and Shelter Insurance also offer affordable premiums.

 Your non-owner auto insurance rate may vary based on your driving history, ZIP code and coverage limits.
 Comparing quotes from multiple insurers can help you find the best insurance policy at affordable rates.